2025.03.05

 Oumi

-at the same time,Important Landscape Design ・ Architecture What is the position ofvarious Specialty"Interval"To move withI felt that, Company name We decided to do so.
+at the same time,Important Landscape Architecture What is the position ofvarious Specialized field"between"To move withI felt that Company name We decided to do so.

-Work do above in teeth,My Specialization but, Conversely, when viewed from the other person's point of view copperWhat can you see?
-Are you looking for "In the field ofboundary"to Awareness is important.I have to do that.
-A holistic view From suggestion CanBecause there isn't.Similarly, The terrain, the water flowing over it, and the air, wind, Flow of people etc.Uninterrupted element NidocormorantSet boundaries?,ordegreecormorantSplicingOr this The Essence of Landscape Design is.
+Work do above in teeth,My Specialty but, Conversely, when viewed from the other person's point of view copperWhat can you see?
+Are you looking for, that is, "the fieldboundary"to consciousness is important.I have to do that.
+A holistic perspective from suggestion CanBecause there is no.Similarly, The terrain, the water flowing over it, and the air, wind, Flow of people etc.Uninterrupted element NidocormorantDo you set boundaries?,ordegreecormorantsplicingOr this The Essence of Landscape is.

 Secretariat